mseelye/scottfree-commodore64/README.md

 	LOAD "SCOTTFREE64",8,1
 	LOADING
 	READY
-	RUN:REM -D -R GHOSTKING.DAT YORICK
+	RUN:REM -D GHOSTKING.DAT YORICK

 In order to pass command line arguments to the program, binaries made in cc65 need to be run with the special `:REM` argument.

 The above statement is equivalent on a standard ScottFree target machine to

-`scottfree -d -r ghostking.dat yorick`
+`scottfree -d ghostking.dat yorick`

-where `-d -r` are optional switches, `ghostking.dat` is the playable game file to load, and `yorick` is the optional saved game.
+where `-d` is an optional switch, `ghostking.dat` is the playable game file to load, and `yorick` is the optional saved game.

 The options available in this build are similar to the original ScottFree 1.14b: